Marjorie Rice: Discoveries of pentagonal tilings

 Inspired by this new discovery, Rice decided to try to find other new pentagon tilers.
 Despite having only a high-school education, but a keen interest in art, she began devoting her free time to discovering new pentagonal tilings, ways to tile a plane using pentagons.
 She worked on the problem in her free time and through the 1975 holiday season "by drawing diagrams on the kitchen table when no one was around and hiding them when her husband and children came home, or when friends stopped by".
 She even developed her own system of notation to represent the constraints on and relationships between the sides and angles of the pentagons.

 By February 1976, she had discovered a new pentagon type and its variations in shape and drew up several tessellations by these pentagon tiles.
 She mailed her discoveries to Gardner using her own home-made notation.
-He, in turn, sent Rice's work to Doris Schattschneider, an expert in tiling patterns, who was skeptical at first, saying that Rice's peculiar notation system seemed odd, like "hieroglyphics".
+He, in turn, sent Rice's work to Doris Schattschneider, an expert in tiling patterns, who was skeptical at first, saying that Rice's idiosyncratic notation system seemed odd, like "hieroglyphics".
 But with careful examination, she was able to validate Rice's results.

 By October 1976, Rice had discovered 58 pentagon tilings that needed two pentagons stuck together in order to tile "transitively" (most of them previously unknown), which she arranged into 12 classes.
 By December 1976, she had discovered two additional new types of tessellating pentagons and over 75 distinct tessellations by pentagons that were in blocks that could be seen as "double hexagons".
-In December 1977, she made her fourth discovery of a new type of pentagon tiler and by then had enumerated 103 "2-block transitive" pentagon tilings.
-In the following decade, she discovered several more tiling patterns by pentagons and explored aperiodic tilings.
+In December 1977, she made her fourth discovery of a new type of pentagon tile and by then had enumerated 103 "2-block transitive" pentagon tilings.

-Rice had a keen interest in art, and had completed half of a correspondence course in commercial art before she married.
+Rice had completed half of a correspondence course in commercial art before she married.
 Throughout her investigations, she explored how to use pentagonal tilings as grids on which to overlay tessellations of flowers, shells, butterflies and bees.

-Rice's discoveries were never published in Gardner's Scientific American columns, but were revealed in an addendum to his original column that was included in his 1988 collection of columns, where he declared her discoveries "fantastic achievements".
+Rice's discoveries were never published in Gardner's Scientific American columns, but were revealed in an addendum to his original column that was included in his 1988 collection of columns, where he declared her discoveries "fantastic achievements":